-Vietnam is a developing country that has been transitioning from the rigidities of a centrally-planned economy since 1986.
-Vietnam joined the World Trade Organization in January 2007, which promoted more competitive, export-driven industries.
-Vietnam successfully finalised negotiations for the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) trade agreement which came into force in Vietnam on 14th January 2019, and signed a number of bilateral and multilateral free trade agreements (FTAs) with other countries, including the EU Vietnam FTA, and joined the ASEAN Economic Community (AEC).
-It is expected that Vietnam would have much to gain from these agreements and partnerships, especially where booming apparel and shoes industries are poised to benefit from the 0% tariffs in the United States and other significant export markets.
+Vietnam is a developing country, that has been transitioning from the rigidities of a centrally-planned economy since 1986.
+Vietnam joined the World Trade Organization in January 2007, which promoted more competitive, export driven industries.
+Vietnam successfully finalised negotiations for the Comprehensive and Progressive Agreement for the Trans Pacific Partnership (CPTPP) trade agreement, which came into force in Vietnam on 14th January 2019, and signed a number of bilateral and multilateral free trade agreements (FTAs) with other countries, including the EU Vietnam FTA, and joined the ASEAN Economic Community (AEC).